top of page

 In therapy, it's crucial to acknowledge that while trauma may be a part of someone's story, it doesn't define their entire narrative.
 I'm a holistic and compassionate counselor with a brain-wise approach to therapy that recognizes the innate capacity for growth and adaptation in all of us.
 I focus on cultivating strengths, fostering resilience, and empowering clients to lead meaningful lives aligned with their values and purpose.

 I like to bring humor and play into everything I do - because it's actually good therapy!
 We master new skills much more quickly when we learn through play.
 I have a big and curious heart.
 I love art, music and movies.
 I read a lot, aspire to make art, collect quotes and geek out on neuroscience.
 I'm compassionate, fair, honest and trustworthy.
-I'll give it to you straight but the delivery will always be kind and safe.
+I'll give it to you straight but the delivery will always be kind, safe and probably with a laugh.

 My Approach: